 Overseas production can be a cost-effective method if you research thoroughly beforehand.
 However, we know many of our customers like to support local or UK based manufacturers and we have many contacts for this as well.

 Testing the process with test fixtures

 Automatic test fixtures can be a good way to check products are correct each time they are shipped.
-Unfortunately, these tend to be quite pricey pieces of equipment with long lead times.

 Once your product has been launched and you’ve hit the ground running with sales you can explore new options to make your product perform even better at lower unit costs.

 We have several cost reduction techniques to help you with these, many of which have already been mentioned in this article.
 Therefore if you’re reading this blog and you already have a product on the market we can help you here.